 A. The initial point of all subdivision plats shall be marked with a monument conforming to the following specifications.
-This monument shall be a galvanized iron pipe, two inch inside diameter, not less than thirty inches long, with a brass cap no less than 2 inches in diameter, solidly and permanently secured in position either with a substantial, non-corrosive rivet or a solid-metal weld.
-The bottom of the pipe shall end in a welded footplate or be split and flared to a minimum holding width of six inches to anchor the monument when set in the ground.
-Any galvanization destroyed during threading, cutting, flaring or welding must be retreated against rust.
+This monument shall be an iron/steel rod or a galvanized iron pipe, consistent with ORS 92.060.
 The monument shall be set with the top at finished grade elevation and the subdivision name, year of establishment, and registration number of the registered engineer or registered number of the registered land surveyor, establishing same, clearly marked with steel dyes on the brass cap.
 The location of the monument shall be noted with reference to a known corner established by the United States survey.

-B. The intersection of all streets and roads and all points on the exterior boundary where the boundary line changes direction shall be marked with monuments either of stone, concrete, galvanized iron pipe, or iron or steel rods.
+B. The intersection of all streets and roads and all points on the exterior boundary where the boundary line changes direction shall be marked with monuments either galvanized iron pipe, or iron or steel rods.

-C. All lot corners except lot corners of cemetery lots shall be marked with monuments of either galvanized iron pipe not less than one-half inch in diameter or iron steel rods not less than one-half inch in least dimension and two feet long.
+C. All lot corners except lot corners of cemetery lots shall be marked with monuments of either galvanized iron pipe not less than one-half inch in diameter or iron steel rods not less than five-eighths inch in least dimension and two feet long.